ruby/www.ruby-lang.org/en/documentation/faq/2/index.md

 Ruby is much more complex than Python but its features, for the most part, hang together well.
 Ruby is well designed and full of neat ideas that might be mined for P3K.
-I'm not sure how many Python programmers will be attracted to it though - it hasn't won me over (yet).
+I'm not sure how many Python programmers will be attracted to it though---it hasn't won me over (yet).
 But it is worthy of serious study and could be a real threat to Perl.

 Posted by [John Dell'Aquila](mailto:jbd@alum.mit.edu) in comp.lang.python,